8 Ways to Protect Your Home From Carbon Monoxide

 The following measures make homes safer and healthier by decreasing the likelihood of CO exposure.
 Make sure all of your home’s carbon monoxide detectors are working correctly.
 Use exhaust fans and open windows to increase airflow.
 Keep all combustion appliances in good working order, and never smoke indoors.
 Keep indoor humidity levels low to avoid mold formation, and use air purifiers to eliminate contaminants.
 As an added precaution, dust and clean often, and think about bringing in some plants that help purify the air.

-Quality Cooling & Heating excels at protecting homes from CO leaks.
+Quality Cooling, Heating & Plumbing excels at protecting homes from CO leaks.
 We also offer a variety of heating and cooling services, including duct cleaning, emergency repairs, and energy-saving solutions.
 Contact us now to learn how to make your home safer with effective carbon monoxide detection.